 We call our work changemaking.
 It’s a focus that drives everything we do, and that helps us say that every day, in ways both big and small, AHW is changing lives for the better.

-Since issuing our first funding awards in 2004, AHW has invested more than $243 million in nearly 400 projects focused on community health improvement, research, and health workforce education.
+Since issuing our first funding awards in 2004, AHW has invested $275 million in more than 475 projects focused on community health improvement, research, and health workforce education.

 Working with our partners, AHW will serve as a catalyst for positive change in the health of Wisconsin communities.